Visa Traveler

 Do not check your visa status right after your visa is approved.
 It will usually be in administrative processing and it can cause panic.

 Administrative processing after the visa is approved is quite normal.
-The US consulate would need to perform some final checks before attaching the visa sticker in your passport.
+The US consulate would need to perform some final checks before placing the visa sticker in your passport.
 During this time, your case status will be administrative process/review.

 I couldn’t attend my visa appointment.
 Can I use the same visa fee receipt to schedule another appointment?